 Week of October 2, 2011

 This project was initiated by a class field trip to the Lapwai Creek Watershed on Oct.
 2. The objective was to give students an introduction to the watershed, as well as insight into some of the disciplines involved within the issues we have been asked to address.
-This represented the first step to interdisciplinary adequacy, helping students achieve “a basic feel of [the various disciplines] and a basic understanding of how [they] approach[] the problem.”
+This represented the first step toward attaining interdisciplinary adequacy by helping students achieve “a basic feel of [the various disciplines] and a basic understanding of how [they] approach the problem.”

-sThe trip, which included students from two other University of Idaho College of Natural Resources classes, was guided by Dr. Brian Kennedy, of CNR’s department for Fish and Wildlife Resources, along with WR 506 professors Dr. Jan Boll and Barbara Cosens.
-The field trip started at Spalding, where Lapwai Creek cuts through the Nez Perce National Historical Park, about one-quarter mile upstream of its confluence with the Clearwater River.
+Guided by Dr. Brian Kennedy of CNR’s department for Fish and Wildlife Resources, along with Water Resources 506 professors Drs.
+Jan Boll and Barbara Cosens, the trip included students from two other University of Idaho College of Natural Resources classes.
+Because the trip was attended and led by people from multiple disciplines, it provided an opportunity to ask questions of experts in unfamiliar fields.
+The field trip started at Spalding, ID, where Lapwai Creek cuts through the Nez Perce National Historical Park, about one-quarter mile upstream of its confluence with the Clearwater River.
 Dr. Kennedy gave a brief overview of the watershed as well as an historic backdrop.

 From there the group traveled approximately five miles south to a field-study site on Lapwai Creek located between the towns of Lapwai and Sweetwater.
-The group observed UI fisheries students conducting surveys of juvenile steelhead located in an approximately 100-yard stretch of Lapwai Creek.
-The graduate students displayed their various methods—capturing and isolating the fish, flushing their digestive contents, implanting a microchip for tracking purposes, and returning the fish to the stream.
+The group observed UI fisheries students conducting surveys of juvenile steelhead .
+The graduate students displayed their various methods of data collection—capturing and isolating the fish, flushing their digestive contents, implanting a microchip for tracking purposes, and returning the fish to the stream.
 Students also examined the geological, ecological, and biological contours of Lapwai Creek, viewing alluvial deposits in cut banks of the stream, habitat in the floodplain, and aquatic life in the streambed.

-The last stop was at the Bureau of Reclamation/Lewiston Orchards Irrigation District diversion site, located approximately 10 miles south on Sweetwater Creek, a tributary of Lapwai Creek.
+Finally, we visited the Bureau of Reclamation/Lewiston Orchards Irrigation District diversion site, located approximately 10 miles south on Sweetwater Creek, a tributary of Lapwai Creek.
 The nearly century-old diversion, a concrete structure spanning Sweetwater Creek, feeds a gravity-flow system that is the primary source for one of LOID’s three reservoirs, Mann Lake.
-Prof. Kennedy explained how the diversion, which was built without fish passage, had eliminated a significant portion of the watershed’s steelhead habitat while affecting both streamflow and water temperature.
+Dr. Kennedy explained how the diversion was built without fish passage, which had eliminated a significant portion of the watershed’s steelhead habitat as well as affecting both streamflow and water temperature.

 Week of October 17, 2011

-This meeting was organized after Audrey created a doodle poll and emailed the group, asking each person to select acceptable times.
-In this email, Audrey also reminded the group of the purpose for this meeting.
+We agreed on a time for this meeting after Audrey created a doodle poll and emailed the group, asking each person to select acceptable times.
+By utilizing these electronic resources, Audrey began to address the issues inherent to organizing people working in different buildings by providing an efficient means of communicating.
+In her email, Audrey reminded the group of the purpose for meeting.
 She wrote, “[a]s a reminder, in this meeting we are planning to talk about our backgrounds and how we see them fitting into this project; what disciplines could be involved in the problem and then which ones we will use in our analysis; and if we want/have time we could address things like a conceptual map, an integrating question, ground rules, etc.”